 I am also not about to suggest that you should attempt to increase your income by getting a second job.
 You may be thinking “That’s easy for you to say Nick, this course is your second job.”
 Um, yeah fair point.
 But believe it or not, when I wrote Financial Freedom I didn’t do it as a way to increase my income, it began as a hobby (how big a nerd am I?).
 Upon my insistence, CIT Solutions, the company I was employed by to present the course face to face, paid me $20/hour.
 Over a six hour period of teaching I’d end up with $120 per course, regardless of the number of participants.
 I charged CIT Solutions much less than they wanted me to take because I needed to keep the cost of the course down as low as possible to make it affordable for those who most needed the information.
 I could hardly sit there in front of a bunch of people and tell them that they should save their money if it cost them a mint to hear me say it.

-These days I only receive an amount from people who choose to donate, which means I am under a financial incentive to have as many people visit this website as possible.
+These days, with this website, I only receive an amount from people who choose to donate, which means I am under a financial incentive to have as many people visit the site as possible.
 To get visitors I rely heavily on recommendations and referrals from people like yourself.
 If I am relying on you, I need to be able to make you want to send a link for this website to people you know by making this course relevant, interesting and worthwhile.
 You be the judge.
 (If you’re thinking I make a motser from donations let me put it to you this way – if I were to retire today and live off the earnings from this site, I’d want to die tomorrow.
 Before breakfast.)